NathanBurgessDev/tabletop-war-game-helper/Dissertation/diss.typ

 The methodology chosen to achieve these goals must meet the takeaways from the project background section.
 These requirements are not included here as they are more implementation specific instead of outlining the functionality of the project.

-#todo("I'm not entirely sure if this meets the aims of setting up the requirements.
-A large portion of this project was spent on researching the best methodology to actually use, so going in depth here on the specifics of implementation feels wrong.")

 #pagebreak()